The US Debt and How It Got So Big

 President Bush had the second largest deficit.
 He also fought the financial crisis with the $700 billion bailouts.
 Bush added the Economic Growth and Tax Relief Reconciliation Act and the Jobs Growth and Tax Relief Reconciliation Act tax cuts to end the 2001 recession.
 He responded to the 9/11 attacks with the War on Terror.

 Second, every president borrows from the Social Security Trust Fund.
 The Fund took in more revenue than it needed through payroll taxes leveraged on baby boomers.
 Ideally, this money should have been invested to be available when the boomers retire.
 Instead, the Fund was "loaned" to the government to finance increased spending.
 This interest-free loan helped keep Treasury bond interest rates low, allowing more debt financing.
 But it must be repaid by increased taxes when the boomers do retire.

 Fourth, the U.S. government has benefited from low interest rates.
-It couldn't keep running budget deficits if interest rates skyrocketed like they did in Greece.
+It couldn't keep running budget deficits if interest rates skyrocketed as they did in Greece.
 Why have interest rates remained low?
 Purchasers of Treasury bills are confident that America has the economic power to pay them back.
 During the recession, foreign countries increased their holdings of Treasury bonds as a safe haven investment.
 These holdings went from 13 percent in 1988 to 31 percent in 2011.

 Fifth, Congress raises the debt ceiling.
 Congress sets a limit on the debt but still increases it.
 That didn't happen between 2011 and 2013, though.
 That was because the debt crisis resulted in a government shutdown and budget sequestration.
 In 2015, Congress suspended the ceiling until after the 2016 presidential elections.
 In 2017, it raised the debt ceiling until the end of the year.
 In 2018, it suspended the debt ceiling until March 1, 2019.
 As a result, the limit will be whatever level the debt is on that day.

 How the Large Debt Affects the Economy